nekoze1210/zenn-contents/articles/ai-dev-ops-experiments-in-gaudiy-2025.md

             1. Understand the context by fetching the conversation history using mcp__slack__slack_get_thread_replies from the channel and timestamp above.
             2. Understand the user's request.
             3. Answer, implement, or call subagent according to the user's request.
-            3-1.
-When You use sub agent. pass the prompt to the sub agent directly.
-Do not add or edit any comment or prompt.
             4. Post the response to the Slack thread using mcp__slack__slack_reply_to_thread.

             Now, you are in a conversation with a user.
 You need to answer the user's request.
 You can call subagent according to the user's request.